Tuesday, November 18, 2008

 Always good to have David Seitz at an event.

 Speaking for about 35 minutes, Nicole and I briefly summarized our model of Complementary Collaboration, showed Jaime's photos and told anecdotes about four popular movements in Quito and El Alto, and presented our academic argument about women's inclusion on the executive councils of these movements.
 We had a full house and received another 30 minutes of good questions and comments, as well as suggestions for the future direction of our research.
+Our various anecdotes about interviewing a vampire, being briefly imprisoned, and getting kicked out of a restaurant while interviewing one of Ecuador's national political officials were well received.
+So were the cookies.

 It was great for me to be able to share our work with my friends, who have heard tangential anecdotes about my experiences but hadn't heard too much about all the data we've collected and the specifics about our case studies.
 Oh, bridging connections between worlds!
 I also liked the juxtaposition between looking like a Daughter of the American Revolution and simultaneously talking about the twin beasts of neoliberalism and privatization.
 What would Sarah Palin say?!